-However, an unmanned high altitude balloon on its way up to high altitudes might not be so fortunate.
+However, an unmanned high-altitude balloon on its way up to high altitudes might not be so fortunate.
 This I believe is what Mac Brazel found on the Foster Ranch that morning.
 But this is not a very exciting proclamation like a crashed saucer from beyond the stars.

-Starting in about 1978, the “alien space ship story” has become extremely popular.
+Starting in about 1978, the “alien spaceship story” has become extremely popular.
 Most of these TV shows or written articles are highly inaccurate even over simple facts.
 The main character at least the one who found the “strange debris” William Mac Brazel’s name was spelled wrong, “MACK” instead of Mac.

 Mac Brazel was not detained by the military and told to never say anything about what he saw under a”death threat” or was never detained in a detention cell.
-After all, he saw was just common items but unusual in some characteristics, aluminum foil, balsa braces, string although they may have been the best material of the day because of the nature of the modified “Top-Secret” Mogul Operation.
+After all, he saw were just common items but unusual in some characteristics, aluminum foil, balsa braces, and string although they may have been the best material of the day because of the nature of the modified “Top-Secret” Mogul Operation.

 Another witness was Jess Marcel the 509th Aviation/Safety officer.
-Jesse liked to embellish the truth a little such as stated he was a fighter pilot ( never flew an airplane), shot down enemy aircraft, and other non-truth events.
+Jesse liked to embellish the truth a little such as stating he was a fighter pilot (he never flew an airplane), shot down enemy aircraft, and other non-truth events.
 He did investigate what Brazel had found and proceeded to slant the facts a wee bit.
 (Rmember 1947 was a year of the “Flying Saucer” craze starting with Kenneth Arnold).
 So Jesse helped to make the Roswell myth a bit more “real” according to his testimonies.

-I won’t go into discrediting anyone’s character, but there was a fictitious story of alien bodies taken to the Roswell Army Air Force hanger, stories of Mac Brazel’s’s son, (he did have a daughter and wife).
+I won’t go into discrediting anyone’s character, but there was a fictitious story of alien bodies taken to the Roswell Army Air Force hanger, and stories of Mac Brazel’s’s son, (he did have a daughter and wife).

 Brazel did not own the Foster Ranch but was just a foreman.
 They raised cattle, not sheep.
 This misinformation makes me wonder about all the conspiracy stories.
 The only thing the military had to keep quiet was Mogul Operations, not alien spaceships from beyond the stars.